-In 1974, renowned CU peace researchers Elise and Kenneth Boulding began a pioneering program to prepare students for careers in peacemaking.
+In 1974, renowned CU peace researchers Elise and Kenneth Boulding with the support of CU Sociology Professor Paul Wehr began a pioneering program to prepare students for careers in peacemaking.
 Since then, the Peace, Conflict, and Security Program (PACS) at CU has produced hundreds of young peace professionals.
-With its offshoot programs like the Graduate Concentration in Social Conflict, INVST, the Conflict Information Consortium and the Ombuds Office, PACS has helped build the University of Colorado's reputation as a center of applied peace and conflict learning.
-Recent books by PACS faculty and graduates suggest its intellectual contribution to peace and conflict scholarship.

-With initial donations of $25,000, we have established the Colorado Peace Studies Endowment (Pure) to honor the contributions of the Bouldings and other CU faculty to peace scholarship.
-As it grows toward a goal of $250,000 the Endowment, with its earnings, will increasingly provide PACS with the support it needs.
+Your support of the PACS program allows us to expand the number of courses offered, provide internships, develop study abroad and training opportunties, as well as expand career placement resources for students.
+With initial donations of $25,000, the Colorado Peace Studies Endowment (Pure) was established to honor the contributions of the Bouldings and to further the PACS mission of preparing students to work for a more peaceful future.
+Contributions to the endowment increasingly provide PACS with the support it needs.
 Tax-deductible donations may be made by credit card, check, phone, or stock.

 To speak with someone about other ways to financially support PACS or the Endowment, be in touch with Margaret Bryant at (303) 541-1474.